at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cloudant/README.md

 ![Screenshot of cloudant query](/2ibm_cloudant/assets_png/nodered-on-CodeEngine-scrnsht_06_cloudant.png)

-### SUMMARY
+### --SUMMARY--

 This accomplishes part(1) of what I am after with the project, that is, it gets the data from my boards (via Arduino Cloud) to IBM Cloud, at the moment to Cloudant.
+The above description documents -
+- provisioning of Code Engine instance with Node-RED running on it;
+- provisioning of Claudant instance, creating a simple index, and a query;
+- creating a flow in Node-RED using a couple of contribution nodes to make our introduction easier;
+- using "configmaps" and "secrets" with Code Engine to handle our Cloudant endpoint and api-key in the Node-RED flow.

 The flow happens automatically, recurrently fetching the data from Arduino Cloud at the specified interval.
 Our db is slowly growing.
 And we've done almost no coding!

 ### --additionally--